sfbrigade/sfbrigade.github.io/src/content/blog/2015-06-01-text-if-youre-happy-or-not-says-tech-volunteer-gro.md

 ---
+title: "Text if you\u2019re happy or not says tech volunteer group"
+description: >-
+  Code for San Francisco volunteer hackers launched the Happiness Survey to better understand the Bay Area state of mind.
+date: '2015-06-01'
 authors:
   - julio_feliciano
   - seunghee_eu
-date: '2015-06-01'
 published: true
-title: "Text if you\u2019re happy or not says tech volunteer group"
 ---

 FOR IMMEDIATE RELEASE